jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 ---

 ### <i>The Double-Slit Experiment: A Quantum Puzzle</i>

+> "Only the 'quantum state' can describe conscious experience, so by necessity consciousness must exist before matter, energy, space and time.
+The quantum state of the field is the representation of qualia, i.e. the sensations and feelings that constitute a conscious experience.
+Qualia can only be known by the field that is in that state and go beyond what is representable by a mathematical concept." <br>
+~Federico Faggin, Irreducible: Conciousness, Life, Computers, and Human Nature

 This is where <i>qualia</i> enters the conversation—and where we redefine what a particle even is.